FeatureBaseDB/www/content/blog/why-oci.md

 the two simplest queries which are most likely to be affected by network performance rather than computation.
 More dedicated testing would probably be needed to determine whether AWS's networking provides consistently lower latency between VMs, or whether this is just a fluke.
-We did, however use the placement group feature for AWS, but did not use any comparable features (if they exist) for the other clouds.
+We did use the placement group feature for AWS, but did not use any comparable features (if they exist) for the other clouds.

 ![GroupByCabYearPassengers](/img/blog/why-oci/groupby-dpmq-horizontal.png)
 *GroupBy Cab, Year, Passengers*